opendesigncasestudies/odcs-template/README.md

 # Open Design Case Studies

 This case study is part of the Open Design Case Study project.
-This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 ([CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/us/)) United States License.
+This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 ([CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/us/)) United States License (or any license deemed suitable for the case study).

 ### Citation